dashingsoft/pyarmor/docs/topic/repack.rst

   pyinstaller foo.py
   pyarmor gen --pack dist/foo/foo foo.py

-If no this option, pyarmor only obfuscates the scripts.
+If no options are set, pyarmor only obfuscates the scripts.

 If this option is set, pyarmor first obfuscates the scripts, then does extra work: